 SCAN NETWORK BUTTON Scan the network for all nodes present.
 This will also report address conflicts for Fan/Heaters.
 Select program to upload.
 Must select PROGRAM prior to upload.
-START UPLOAD Start uploading new program to dryer.
-Once started this cannot be cancelled!
-EXIT TO DRYER
+START UPLOAD Once started this cannot be cancelled EXIT TO DRYER